Healthy Strawberry Shortcake

 - In another mixing bowl or glass measuring cup, whisk together the milk, honey, oil, vanilla, and eggs.
 Add this wet mixture to the dry mixture and stir with a spoon just until combined.
 Do not overmix.

 - Pour the batter into the baking pan.
-Bake for 20-25 minutes (until a toothpick comes out clean).
+Bake for 18-23 minutes (or until a toothpick comes out clean).

 - Allow the cake to cool.
+While it cools, whip up a batch of Homemade Whipped Cream or Maple Whipped Cream.
 Top each serving with fresh strawberries and whipped cream.